Whitegoods Help article

 🏗️ Why plastic drums need more weight

 Twenty-five kilograms of concrete per machine adds up to an enormous cumulative weight across an industry that ships millions of units globally every year.
-The environmental argument for reducing this weight is genuinely compelling:
+The environmental argument for reducing this weight is genuinely compelling.

 🚛